Skip to main content

 Did you know that in some areas physicians are partnering with local parks and writing “nature prescriptions” for their patients?

 Choose a place.
-Whether you love nature, are an outdoor enthusiast, or need encouragement to get started, whether you enjoy spending time alone or with others, there are nature-based opportunities for all ages, interests, and abilities in Sarasota County.
+Whether you love nature, are an outdoor enthusiast, or need encouragement to get started, there are nature-based opportunities for all ages, interests, and abilities in Sarasota County.
+Explore the "Where to Go" section below to find some ideas.

 Slow Down and Connect.
-Active time in nature has many benefits.
-But, choose an activity that allows you to slow down and connect with nature, not just hike from Point A to Point B or play an outdoor sport.
 Use your senses to immerse yourself in the moment.
+Choose an activity that allows you to slow down and connect with nature, not just hike from Point A to Point B. Focusing on the details of your surroundings will help you feel more connected to the environment and less stressed.

 back to top